Chattanooga Tai Chi and Qi Gong Classes

 Eastern-based exercises such as Qi Gong and Tai Chi have been shown in western medical studies to be helpful with alleviating mental and physical stress, lowering blood pressure, building immunity, and improving health.
 The routines are relatively easy for people of all ages to learn and provide a life-time of enjoyment and health benefits.

 Our center offers instruction in both Tai Chi Chuan and a variety of Qi Gong exercise routines.
-Training is provided within our paid classes ($30/class or $70/month for unlimited sessions).
+Training is provided within our paid classes ($10/class or $80/10 class pack for a $20 discount).

-Tai Chi Classes are offered Tuesdays from 6:30pm-8pm and Saturdays from 9:00am-10:30am (see our hours and events for complete schedule).
+Tai Chi Classes are offered Thursdays from 6:30pm-7:30pm and Saturdays from 9:00am-10:30am (see our hours and events for complete schedule).
 To learn the form well you should attend at least 1-2 classes per week and practice daily.

 For beginners, there is a free qi gong introductory class on Tuesdays from 6:30pm-7pm.
 This class is also broadcast live following our Tong Ren Therapy energy healing class where you can follow along with the exercises from home.